qub3s/nlp_2025_NiceLovablePeople/README.md

 Thumbs Up or Thumbs Down?
 Semantic Orientation Applied to Unsupervised Classification of Reviews: https://aclanthology.org/P02-1053.pdf

-**Experiment:** “Negation handling” functionality was added to the processor in and wrote a new class `SentiWordNetProcessor_NegHandling` which flips positive and negative scores of a word if the word is preceded by a negating word like “no”, “not”, “barely” etc. To determine if a given word is negated, I looked back 3 words in the text for a negating word.
+**Implementation:** “Negation handling” functionality was added to the processor in and wrote a new class `SentiWordNetProcessor_NegHandling` which flips positive and negative scores of a word if the word is preceded by a negating word like “no”, “not”, “barely” etc. To determine if a given word is negated, I looked back 3 words in the text for a negating word.

 My experimentation showed that negating (flipping) only on positive scores yielded slightly better results so in the finalized version I am only doing negation handling for words deemed as positive by SWN.